LibertyAces/BitSwanPump/doc/source/examples/coindeskAPI/index.rst

 Source as figured from the name is source of data.
 In our example we will use a specific type of source.
 Because we need to Pump data from API.
 We need to send request to the API to receive our data.
 This means that our source has to be "triggered" when we get our response.
 For this reason we will be using so-called trigger source.
-More about Trigger Source <<link TODO>>.
+More about :ref:`trigger` .

 HTTP Client Source can have many configurations, but in our example we just need to specify our URL address, using ``config={'url': '<OUR URL>'}`` in the parameter of HTTP Client Source.